Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 where `DelayJumpProblem` inputs `DiscreteProblem`, `JumpSet`,`DelayJumpSet`, the algorithm we choose  and the initial condition of the delay channel `de_chan0`.

-At last, we can solve the problem and visualize it.
+At last, we can solve the problem and visualize it

 ```julia
 sol = solve(djprob, SSAStepper(), seed = 1234)